PolGubau/common-pw1/README.md

-# Image magick commands
+# Some useful commands

-Files with useful commands I use with image magick to optimize some flows
+commands that I sometimes use to automatize tasks